So, what are you going to do now?

 So, I’m doing something totally different in 2026.
 I’m building an MK Series kit car with my hands, I’m rejoining a band as a drummer, and I’m finally writing the book I wish I’d had when I set up my business in that garden shed.

-This blog and the book will document the raw, ugly truth of bootstrapping—from the garden shed to the exit—including the addictions, the breakdowns, and the tactical systems that kept the business alive when I was falling apart.
+This blog and the book will document the raw and ugly truth of bootstrapping from the garden shed to the exit.
+The addictions.
+The breakdowns.
+And the tactical systems that kept the business alive while I was falling apart.

 I am writing Exit Without Permission for the founder who refuses to choose between a massive exit and a healthy mind.
 No VCs.
 No permission.
 Just the truth.